 This is in effect a reboot of the immune system.

-There are many types of stem cells in the body, each which can grow in to particular types of new cells.
+There are many types of stem cells in the body, each of which can grow into particular types of new cells.
 Hematopoietic stem cells grow into new immune cells, and they are abundant and easy to capture.
 Furthermore, a mobilizing drug (i.e. filgrastim) can be used to encourage the bone marrow to generate HSCs by the millions.

-HSCT (aka ASCT) for autoimmune disease (i.e. MS) is not yet FDA approved in the USA, and therefore most Western Medicine neurologists have little or no idea what the treatment is, what it does, or how safe it is.
+HSCT (aka ASCT) for autoimmune disease (i.e. MS) is not yet FDA approved in the USA, and therefore some Western Medicine neurologists have little or no idea what the treatment is, what it does, or how safe it is.
+In the last couple of years, they've finally started catching-on as more patients return from foreign countries with incredible results.

 But isn’t myeloablative more effective?